pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 The optional pickle file, which saves some [results](#save-results), uses the name as specified by the JSON settings followed by an underscore and the solver working directory.

 During run time, the norm of $x$ and $y$ are printed.
 A residual does not exist here.
-The arrays $x$ and $y$ do not have a physical meaning, but are the in- and output of the first solver, which is typically the flow solver.
+The arrays $x$ and $y$ do not necessarily have a physical meaning, but are the in- and output of the first solver, which is typically the flow solver.
 Then, the vector $y$ will contain pressure and traction components for all points.
 Nonetheless, these values can be useful to verify that the solver wrapper runs.

 The test environment `test_single_solver` tests only the `solver_wrapper` itself, no mapping is included.